 MDH has operated a foodborne illness complaint system since 1998.
 This system was recently described and evaluated by Li et al. (2010) and is described in more detail here.
 Residents of Minnesota are encouraged to call a toll-free number (1-877-FOOD-ILL) when they suspect they have a food-related illness.
 The availability of this service is advertised through distribution of refrigerator magnets and brochures with the hotline number at a variety of venues, including the state fair, health fairs, and health care provider conferences.
 Larger poster versions of the magnet have also been mailed to emergency rooms and family practiceand pediatric clinics in the state.
 The hotline is also advertised through the MDH website.
-Individuals also can e-mail a complaint to the MDH via the MDH website.
+Individuals can also submit a complaint electronically to the MDH via a REDCap survey.
 Since the public often calls their local health department with foodborne illness complaints, these local health departments are asked to either forward complaint callers to the MDH or fax a completed intake form.
 Complaints also are occasionally forwarded to the MDH from food establishments.
 The hotline is staffed from 8:00 a.m. to 4:30 p.m.
 Monday through Friday (not including holidays).
 Voice-mails can be left during non-business hours.

 The complaint system is managed by a single experienced MDH employee in the Health Program Representative Classification series.
 This person receives complaint calls during business hours, and calls back people who have left voice-mails or e-mails.
 This person completes a standard intake form to record complainant information.
 Questions cover demographics of the caller, detailed illness information (including exact time of symptom onset and recovery), suspected food product or establishment, names and contact information for other members of the dining party (if applicable), and a small number of non-foodborne exposures.
 When illness is limited to a single person or members of a single household, a 4-day food history is obtained, focused on meals eaten outside of the home.
 When illness is reported among members of multiple households, information is taken only for meals in common to members of the different households.
 Hotline staff also attempt to contact and interview ill meal companions reported by the original caller about symptoms and food consumption.
 All information collected about the caller’s illness is kept private and names are not released to anyone outside of the public health system without the caller’s permission.
 All information collected is entered into the MDH complaint database.